Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Introduction

-The authors in \cite{SNA} considered the Navier-Stokes problem in bounded domains with compact boundary, modified by the absorption term $|\u|^{r-2}\u$, for $r>2$.
-For this problem, they proved the existence of weak solutions in the Leray-Hopf sense, for any dimension $n\geq 2$ and its uniqueness for $n=2$.
+The authors in \cite{SNA} considered NSE modified by the absorption term $|\u|^{r-2}\u$, for $r>2$ in bounded domains with compact boundary.
+For this problem, they proved the existence of weak solutions in the Leray-Hopf sense, for any dimension $d\geq 2$ and its uniqueness for $d=2$.
 But in three dimensions, they were not able to establish the energy equality satisfied by the weak solutions.
-The existence of regular dissipative solutions and global attractors for the system \eqref{1} with $r> 3$ is established in \cite{KT2}.
+The existence of regular dissipative solutions and global attractors for the system \eqref{1} with $r> 3$ (for $\f\in\mathrm{H}^1(0,T;\H)$) is established in \cite{KT2}.
 As a global smooth solution exists for $r>3$, the energy equality is satisfied in bounded domains.
-Recently, the authors in \cite{CLF} were able to construct functions that can approximate functions defined on smooth bounded domains by elements of eigenspaces of linear operators (e.g., the Laplacian or the Stokes operator) in such a way that the approximations are bounded and converge in both Sobolev and Lebesgue spaces simultaneously.
+Recently, the authors in \cite{CLF} were able to construct functions that can approximate functions defined on smooth bounded domains by elements of eigenspaces of linear operators (for example, the Laplacian or Stokes operator) in such a way that the approximations are bounded and converge in both Sobolev and Lebesgue spaces simultaneously.
 As a simple application of this result, they proved that all weak solutions of the critical CBF equations ($r=3$) posed on a bounded domain in $\mathbb{R}^3$ satisfy the energy equality.
+The existence and uniqueness of a global weak solution in the Leray-Hopf sense satisfying the energy equality to the system \eqref{1} (for all $\beta,\mu>0$ for $r>3$ and $2\beta\mu\geq 1$ for $r=3$) is proved in \cite{Gautam+Mohan_2025}.
+The author exploited global monotonicity property of the linear and nonlinear operators, and Minty-Browder techniques in the proofs.